AnilKumar-Noolu/CKA-Preparation/Day8.md

 All certificate related activities will be carried out by Controller Manager.

 ## KubeConfig:
+A Kubeconfig is a YAML file with all the Kubernetes cluster details, certificates, and secret token to authenticate the cluster.
 KubeConfig willbe stored default at $HOME/.kube/ location.

 Whenever you want to query a cluster, you should write a command with name of cluster, key, certificates.....
 This is a tedious task.